tashapais/greptile/README.md

 # Copy and edit the environment variables file
 cp env.sample .env
-# Edit .env and add your OpenAI API key
+# Edit .env and add your OpenAI API key and Greptile API key
 ```

 ### Usage